T3SQ8/unnamed-ssg/README.md

 	</body>
 </html>
 ```
-The template file used can be changed in `wraphtml` or with the `-t` option.
+The HTML template file used can be changed in `wraphtml` or with the `-t` option.
+See the
+[Ignored files and exeptions](#ignored-files-and-exeptions) to exclude certain files from this process.
+The

 ### RSS
 An RSS feed will also be generated and outputted to `rss.xml`.
-If the input file
+If the input
-(<code>$2</code>)
-is a HTML file, it will be fully included in the feed as
+file (`$2`) ends with a `.html` extension, it will be fully included in the
-to make the feed readable from an external feed reader without needing to open
+feed as to make it readable from an RSS reader without needing to open the file
-the file in a web browser.
-Extra HTML will also be included at the end of the
+in a web browser.
+Extra HTML (`$4`) will also be included at the end of the
 feed entry.
+The template file (`template.xml`) may look like this:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <rss version="2.0">